 Average distortion performance.
 The overall amount of harmonic distortion at 70dB and 80dB SPL is quite low.
 There is, however, a little bit of rise in distortion under maximum load, but remaining within an acceptable range.

-Navigating through the interface is remarkably fast and fluid, with little lag or frame drops; however we did experience some picture glitches during normal use.
+There's little lag when navigating through the interface, but the animations are often choppy, especially on the home screen.
+We also experienced some picture glitches during normal use.
 Most were solved by turning the TV off then back on, but one glitch with the YouTube app required the TV to be factory reset before it was fixed.

-No ads appear in the interface of the TV, although the top row of the homescreen contains featured content from sources such as Google Play Movies and YouTube, some of which is not free.
+No ads appear in the interface of the TV, although the top row of the home screen contains featured content from sources such as Google Play Movies and YouTube, some of which aren't free.
 Apps downloaded from the Google Play Store may contain ads, but they can be prevented from showing personalized ads by changing the ads settings in the About section of the Super4's settings.

 If someone comes across a different type of panel or if their LeEco Super4 doesn't correspond to our review, let us know and we will update the review.

-While the LeEco Super4 TV isn't a bad TV, it faces fierce competition in its price range that is most often a better choice.
+While the LeEco Super4 TV isn't a bad TV, it faces fierce competition in its price range that's most often a better choice.